Mulji Jagmal Sawaria: Philanthropy

 Jagmal Gangji Sawaria father of Mulji Jagmal, built Kaleshwarnath Shiva Temple temple at Pithampur also other Shiva & Laxminarayan Temple Bilaspur at Jharsuguda and Amarkantak, further he donated silver gates at Kedarnath Temple, whereas his brother Shamji Gangji donated marble tiles at Kedarnath.

 He donated four of his shops in market area for maintenance of the Hindu temple built by his father Jagmal Gangji in 1890, which stands near Bilaspur railway station.
 He with his brother had built a charitable hospital and dispensary at Ratanpur on 13 February 1940, which was opened by Her E. Lady Wylie, wife of Governor of Central Province Sir Francis Verner Wylie.

-After his death, in year 1969, his wife Smt Laxmi Bai, built a hall-cum-guest house, in his memory, which is named as Rai Saheb Moolji Jagmal Mahila Satsang Bhawan.
+After his death, in 1969, his wife Smt Laxmi Bai, built a hall-cum-guest house, in his memory, which is named as Rai Saheb Moolji Jagmal Mahila Satsang Bhawan.
 It is used for satsang by local Hindu women and also provides free staying facility to overnight travellers, especially to sadhus and poor people.

 Death

-He died in year 1956 due heart attack at Bilaspur.
+He died in 1956 due heart attack at Bilaspur.

 Legacy

 Present day Jagmal Chowk and Jagmal Block in Bilaspur are named after his father, Jagmal Gangji Sawaria.
 Jagmal Block was also known as Mulji Jagmal Marg.

-Further, he instituted a fund for Mulji Jagmal Running Trophy for yearly Football tournament held by railway department, which are held at railway sports stadium, which also was erected by him in year 1935.
+Further, he instituted a fund for Mulji Jagmal Running Trophy for yearly Football tournament held by railway department, which are held at railway sports stadium, which also was erected by him in 1935.